Measuring the effectiveness of digital marketing is one of the greatest challenges facing organizations today.

 But this is just the tip of the marketing insights iceberg.
-While web analytics can provide you with a wealth of insight and data into the performance of your website, marketers need richer data to understand the impact of their marketing campaigns on conversion rates and a buyer's journey.
+While web analytics can provide you with a wealth of insight into the performance of your website, marketers need richer data to understand the impact of their marketing campaigns on conversion rates and a buyer's journey.
 Looking at top-level web analytics metrics like traffic is only the first piece of the puzzle.